Raihan-009/openCV_FaceMeshDetection/README.md

 </p>

-> For Dynamic or Real Time FaceMesh Detection
+> For Dynamic or Real Time FaceMesh Detection using dlib

 ```python
 import cv2